David Moss – Custom Build Craftsman

 Elsie II, one of David’s range of Sea Otter canoe yawls from 13′ to 25′ (4 – 7.6m) is, without doubt, a beautiful boat.
 From her tan sails with main and mizzen, a deep interior encased with cold moulded strip planking and superb finish, she’s a stunner.

 David smiles when he says that he prefers owners who he likes and who appreciate his style of bespoke service.
 And it sounds like he has also brought together a group who also enjoy working together on diverse projects.
-His team includes three other boatbuilders, a lady painter / varnisher and an engineer who are all yard taught working on a great variety of craft.
-I can only imagine they receive a wonderfully detailed training, as it must be rare to be working for such a passionate craftsman.
+His team includes three other boatbuilders, a lady painter/varnisher and an engineer who are all yard taught working on a great variety of craft.
+I can only imagine they receive wonderfully detailed training, as it must be rare to be working for such a passionate craftsman.

 DELIGHT IS IN THE DETAIL

 Turning to the Sea Otter, it’s easy to spot the care and attention that has gone into Elsie II’s design and build.
 With her deep cockpit and curved decks, you can clearly see the wonderful strip plank and cold moulded woodwork.
 She’s been built to last, using woods like iroko and yellow cedar which won’t rot even after extended periods in the water.
-Danger areas which are prone to damage or rot, such as the side decks, have been carefully shaped to prevent water getting trapped and causing damage at a later date.
+Danger areas which are prone to damage or rot, such as the side decks, have been carefully shaped to prevent water from getting trapped and causing damage at a later date.